Topic: Around Here

 Written on April 29, 2022 at 11:04 am, by

 The Washington Utilities and Transport Commission on Thursday granted a petition filed by the operator of MV San Juan Clipper to temporarily suspended operations until May 2023.
 San Juan Express, Inc. filed the petition with the UTC two weeks ago, on April 13.
-With its approval, SJE will eliminate their four day per week service from Continue Reading
+With its approval, SJE will eliminate their four day per week service Continue Reading

 Notes from the Island — April 29